andy-stefan/andy-stefan.github.io/_shortstories/lightsinhereyes.md

 Her skates must have been taken off at some point because they are sitting in the woman’s lap.
 The girl reminds her to dry the blades so that they do not rust, but the woman does not move to wipe the steel clean.
 The girl frowns at the melted snow and condensation that sticks to the metal surface.
 She thinks about clean edges and smooth lines.
 She repeats that the woman should keep them dry.
 The woman does nothing except play with the too-long laces.

-The girl frowns and looks up at the ceiling, where the lights are small and wide-spread and bright.
+The girl looks up at the ceiling, where the lights are small and wide-spread and bright.
 They’re not fluorescent anymore.
 She isn’t sure what kind of lights they are, but she likes the way they wink at her softly.
 They are gentle, and they are pretty.

 She does not look away.